-(3) To prevent water and waste material from flowing from run to run, there may be solid walls between dog runs.
-Height of walls may be sufficient to prevent nose-to-nose contact of dogs between runs.
+To prevent water and waste material from flowing from run to run, there should be solid (3) walls between dog runs.
+Height of walls should be sufficient to prevent nose-to-nose contact of dogs between runs.

-(4) Fencing or other materials that allow for airflow may be used, horizontally and vertically, above the solid walls providing a protective barrier at least six feet high between runs to prevent dogs from jumping over.
+Fencing or other materials that allow for airflow should be used, horizontally and (4)

+vertically, above the solid walls providing a protective barrier at least six feet high between runs to prevent dogs from jumping over.

-(5) All solid surfaces of dog runs may be constructed of water-resistant concrete, stone, cement block, brick, metal, or non-porous synthetic material which can be cleaned and sanitized.
+(5) All solid surfaces of dog runs should be constructed of water-resistant concrete, stone, cement block, brick, metal, or non-porous synthetic material which can be cleaned and sanitized.
 Sealed floors can be cleaned and disinfected most effectively.
 Fencing materials may be water resistant which can be easily cleaned and sanitized.
 Fencing materials shall be gauged and spaced to avoid escape by or injury to dogs.
 Chicken wire, barbed wire and wood shall not be used.

-(6) If more than one dog occupies the same primary enclosure, additional floor and vertical space may be provided.
+(6) If more than one dog occupies the same primary enclosure, additional floor and vertical space should be provided.

-E. Enclosure requirements for other species.
+E. Enclosure Requirements for Other Species.
 Species other than dogs and cats shall have special requirements for housing and care.

 (1) Stray livestock.
-The New Mexico livestock board shall be contacted to help facilitate the identification and ownership.
+The New Mexico Livestock Board shall be contacted to help facilitate the identification and ownership.